PeterCamilleri/CX16/quirks/new.md

 by MOS TECH and the 65C02 made by WDC and planned for the Commander X 16 project.
 Other parts are not relevant to this study.

+The comparison will be made on the basis of the hardware and software differences between the chips with an emphasis on those factors that affect the Commander X 16 project.

 ## Programming

 ### New Instructions